codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 1: (Optional) Validate Helm values file
-Before starting Helm installation for a Hybrid GitOps runtime, validate the `values.yaml` file to verify that the settings are correct.
+Codefresh automatically validates the `values.yaml` file before starting the installation to verify that the settings are correct.

+If you prefer, you can also manually validate the `values.yaml` file

-The table below lists the settings validated in the `values` file.
+The table below lists the settings that are validated in the `values` file.

 {: .table .table-bordered .table-hover}
 | Setting                   |  Validation            |